kamkor/blog/_posts/2015-9-30-Covariance-And-Contravariance-In-Scala.md

 }
 {% endhighlight %}

-Scala Array type parameter doesn't have covariance annotation (+ prefix), if it had, the method `def update(i: Int, x: T): Unit` could lead to potential runtime errors.
+Scala's `Array` type parameter doesn't have covariance annotation (+ prefix), if it had, the method `def update(i: Int, x: T): Unit` could lead to potential runtime errors.
 And if it actually did have a + prefix, Scala compiler would have reported compile error.

 ### <a name="legalcovariantpositions"></a> Legal positions of covariant type parameter